jasonpincin/on-error/README.md

 ### onError(cb)

 Returns a function that when called with a truthy first argument, will execute `cb` with said argument.

 ### onError.emit(emitter)

 Returns a function that when called with a truthy first argument, will emit `error` on the provided event `emitter` with said argument.

 ### onError(cb1).otherwise(cb2)

 Returns a function that when called with a truthy first argument, will execute `cb1` with said argument.
 When executed with a non-truthy 1st argument, `cb2` will instead be executed with the error argument stripped.

 `.otherwise` may also be chained from `onError.emit()`

+### onError(cb1).otherwiseWithError(cb2)

+Returns a function that when called with a truthy first argument, will execute `cb1` with said argument.
+When executed with a non-truthy 1st argument, `cb2` will instead be executed with the error argument in-tact.

+`.otherwiseWithError` may also be chained from `onError.emit()`

 ### onError(cb1).always(cb2)

 Returns a function that when called with a truthy first argument, will execute `cb1` with said argument.
 In addition, `cb2` will always be executed with the error argument stripped.

 `.always` may also be chained from `onError.emit()`

 ### onError(cb1).alwaysWithError(cb2)

 Returns a function that when called with a truthy first argument, will execute `cb1` with said argument.
 In addition, `cb2` will always be executed with the error argument in-tact.

 `.alwaysWithError` may also be chained from `onError.emit()`